 Several of our current filaments are designed from PLA:

-- Our PLA-S OWA, compatible with food, has a shiny appearance and is available in numerous colours (red, yellow, orange, pink, etc.).
+- Our PLA-S OWA, compatible with food, has a shiny appearance and is available in numerous colors (red, yellow, orange, pink, etc.).
 This filament is biodegradable.

 - Our PLA-HI OWA has high impact resistance, four times greater than PLA-S.

-- Our PLA-LIN has a natural appearance and better durability due to the inclusion of linen fibres.
-It is biosourced and used mainly in architecture, decoration and industry.
+- Our PLA-LIN has a natural appearance and better durability due to the inclusion of linen fibers.
+It is biosourced and used mainly in architecture, decoration, and industry.

-- ABS Carbon: by adding carbon fibre, our filament has practically eliminated this warping phenomenon.
+- ABS Carbon: by adding carbon fiber, our filament has practically eliminated this warping phenomenon.
 The parts produced are less fragile while also being lighter.
-The mechanical properties are improved, particularly tensile strength.
+The mechanical properties are improved particularly tensile strength.
 However, care must be taken over the nozzle temperature used: ABS Carbon does not withstand more than 100°C.

 Polyethylene terephthalate (PET) is a plastic used by Kimya for its range of PETG-based filaments.
-A glycol has been added during polymerisation to reduce the brittle aspect of PET.
-Among its advantages, PETG offers good chemical resistance, low shrinkage and good dimensional stability.
+A glycol has been added during polymerization to reduce the brittle aspect of PET.
+Among its advantages, PETG offers good chemical resistance, low shrinkage, and good dimensional stability.
 This material is also recyclable and less UV-sensitive.
 By adding glycol, it becomes more impact-resistant and durable.
-It can also be sterilised and is easier to use.
+It can also be sterilized and is easier to use.

 Among our filaments designed using PETG are:

-- PETG-S OWA: compatible for food contact and transparent.
+- PETG-S OWA: compatible with food contact and transparent.
 It is found mainly in medicine, design, cosmetics and the food sector.
 It also displays good adhesion between layers.